zenna/ParametricInversion.jl/docs/src/relation.md

 | 4 | 2 | 2 |
 | 4 | 3 | 1 |

-After selection, infinitely many rows remain, two of which are shown here.
+This time, after selection, infinitely many rows remain, two of which are shown here.
 The primary idea that parametric relational programming inherits from parametric inversion is to parametrically represent this set.
 To do this, we introduce the concept of **extending** a relation with a parameter space.
 <!--
 The relational perspective allows us to consider other things we might want to do with a relation than just compute the input given the output.